A note on the involutive invariants of certain pretzel knots: Introduction

 In 2015, Hendricks and Manolescu \cite{HM:involutive} introduced a refinement of Heegaard Floer homology called involutive Heegaard Floer homology, which incorporates the data of a conjugation symmetry on the Heegaard Floer chain complexes.
 In the knot case, this takes the form of a skew-filtered automorphism

-which is order four up to filtered chain homotopy equivalence.
-From this additional data, they construct two new concordance invariants $\Vl_0(K)$ and $\Vu_0(K)$.
+which is order four up to filtered chain homotopy.
+From this additional data, they construct two new concordance invariants $\Vl_0(K)$ and $\Vu_0(K)$, which are analogs of a concordance invariant $V_0(K)$ from the non-involutive setting \cite{OSinteger, Rasmussenh,Peters}.
 These invariants are particularly interesting in that, unlike many concordance invariants from Heegaard Floer homology and the related knot homology theory Khovanov homology, they can take nonzero values on knots of finite concordance order.
 For example, $\Vl_0(4_1)=1$; the invariants therefore detect the nonsliceness of the figure eight knot.
 The authors give combinatorial computations of the involutive concordance invariants for $L$-space knots (which include the torus knots) and thin knots (which include alternating and quasi-alternating knots).

 Following a similar strategy to Hendricks and Manolescu's computation for thin knots \cite[Section 8]{HM:involutive}, in this note we compute the involutive concordance invariants of $P(-2,m,n)$ pretzel knots for $m$ and $n$ odd, and their mirrors.
-The complexes $\CFK^{\infty}$ associated to these knots were computed by Goda, Matsuda, and Morifuji \cite{GMM}.
+The complexes $\CFK^{\infty}(P(-2,m,n))$ associated to these knots were computed by Goda, Matsuda, and Morifuji \cite{GMM}.
 The reader should compare the statement of our result below with \cite[Proposition 8.2]{HM:involutive}.
 We include the values of the ordinary concordance invariant $V_0(K)$ in the statement for ease of comparison.

 \begin{theorem} Let $m,n$ be odd numbers such that $m\geq n\geq 3$.
 The involutive knot concordance invariants of the pretzel knots $K = P(-2,m,n)$ are as follows.

 \begin{itemize} \item If $m \not\equiv n \parmod{4}$, then $V_0(K) = \Vl_0(K) = 0$ and $\Vu_0(K) = -\frac{m+n}{4}$. \item If $m \equiv n \parmod{4}$, then $V_0(K) = \Vl_0(K) = 0$ and $\Vu_0(K) = -\frac{m+n-2}{4}$. \end{itemize}